 2. When investing as a novice

-If you are a new investor with little or no experience in the financial markets, it is advisable to start with mutual funds as not only the risk is comparatively lesser but also because an expert makes the decisions.
+If you are a new investor with little or no experience in the financial markets, it is advisable to start your equity investments with mutual funds as not only the risk is comparatively lesser but also because an expert makes the decisions.
 These professionals have the insight to analyse and interpret financial data to gauge the outlook of a prospective investment.

 3. Tracking your investment

 With an investment in mutual funds, you have the benefit of a fund manager who has extensive expertise and experience in the field.
-Whether it is picking the stocks or monitoring them and making allocations, you do not have to worry about any of it.
+Whether it is picking the stocks or monitoring them and making allocations, you do not have to worry about it.
 This service is not available in the case of stock investments.
 You are responsible for picking and tracking your investment.

 4. Risk and Return